crowdtap/ruby/README.md

     ```

 * <a name="multiline-method-chains"></a>For multiline method chains, indent all
     lines after the first one level.
-Put the dot on the line preceding
+Put the dot on the second line before the
     subsequent method call.<sup>[[link](#multiline-method-chains)]</sup>

     ```ruby
     # okay
-    cars.
+    cars
-      select(&:four_wheel_drive?).
+      .select(&:four_wheel_drive?)
-      map(&:max_speed).
+      .map(&:max_speed)
-      sort
+      .sort
     ```

 * <a name="no-args-parens"></a>**Omit parentheses** for a method call if the